Skip to main content

 EMC VMAX/VNX using SMISInfinidatUCS (Preview)

-Use the links below to access additional information about access protocols and minimum permissions for storage array autodiscovery.
+The following pages provide additional information about access protocols and minimum permissions for each vendor.

 Dell/EMC Arrays

-See the Dell/EMC Autodiscovery page for more information about the following storage arrays:
+See Dell/EMC Discovery for details on the following arrays:

 • Dell Compellent